-Commission's Regulations require that the Coastal Commission not approve or adopt a PWP unless it finds that there are no feasible alternatives or feasible mitigation measures available that would substantially lessen significant adverse impact that the development may have on the environment.
-Section 21080.5(a) of CEQA, Section 30605 of the Coastal Act, and Section 13355 of the Commission's Regulations also require the distribution of environmental information sufficient in detail to enable the Coastal Commission to determine the consistency of the plan with the policies of the Coastal Act or LCP, as applicable.
+(commencing with Section 30500 of the Coastal Act).
+Sections 13371 and 13356(b)(2) of Commission's Regulations require that the Coastal Commission not approve or adopt a PWP unless it finds that there are no feasible alternatives or feasible mitigation measures available that would substantially lessen significant adverse impact that the development may have on the environment.
+Section 21080.5(a) of CEQA, Section 30605 of the Coastal Act, and Section 13355 of the Commission's Regulations also require the distribution of environmental information sufficient in detail to enable the Coastal Act or LCP, as applicable.